Bitter but light!

 Endives go well with…

-Raw: Endives are delicious in salad, by themselves or with apples, walnuts, blue cheese, grapes, or even cabbage, clementines, oranges, avocados, and beets.
-The possibilities are infinite!
+Raw: Endives are delicious in salad, by themselves or with apples, walnuts, blue cheese, grapes, or even cabbage, avocados, and beetroot.
+They are also sumptuous with fruit, such as clementines, oranges, and blood oranges.
+The possibilities are endless!

-They can also be prepared as appetizers, topped with cheese sauces, tapenade, hummus, or eggplant dip, or topped with smoked salmon.
+They can also be prepared as appetizers, topped with cheese sauce, tapenades, hummus, or eggplant dip.
+And have you already tried them with a small piece of smoked salmon?

 Cooked: Braised, shredded, sautéed, cooked with cream, or simply steamed, endives go perfectly with white meats, game (their bitterness contrasts with and enhances the stronger taste of the game), fish, and scallops.